L-N1988/L-N1988.github.io/content/search.md

 ---
-title: "Search" # in any language you want
+title: "search" # in any language you want
 layout: "search" # is necessary
 summary: "search"
 placeholder: "🌏"